skycoin/skycoin-explorer/DEVELOPMENT.md

 You can find the components, pipes and services (most of the code) in in the [src/app](src/app) folder.
 Resource files are in [src/assets](src/assets) and the JS libs/tools that were not included with NPM are in [src/js](src/js).

-You can find the code of the e2e tests in the [e2e](e2e) folder.
+You can find the code of the e2e tests in the [test](test) folder.
 The unit tests are currently not being used.

 ### Integration with the browser's search functionality